aibrite/jdash-docs/src/backend/jdash-cloud.md

         })
 }
 ```
+Keep in mind that JDash Cloud User Panel also allows you to create a Test User Token.

 ### Step 4: Download source code
 Source code of this guide can be found at this [GitHub Repo](https://github.com/aibrite/jdash-nodejs-cloud-tutorial).